Skye-XD/desktop-icons-ng/widgets/Widget_API.md

 - **shutdown**
   Sent when the widget host is being destroyed.
 Shape:
   `{ type: "shutdown" }`
-  Backends should treat this as a polite SIGTERM-equivalent and exit promptly; the host will forcibly terminate the process shortly after.
+  Backends should treat this as a polite SIGTERM-equivalent and exit promptly; the host will forcibly terminate the helper shortly after.

 ### Backend → host messages